-- Advice UK

-- National Association of Student Money Advisers (NASMA)

-- National Union of Students (NUS Scotland)
+- Advice UK; - Child Poverty Action Group (CPAG) Scotland; - National Association of Student Money Advisers (NASMA); - National Union of Students (NUS); - Shelter Scotland and the Scottish Welfare Reform Advisory Service (ScotWRAS).

 FINANCIAL CONTROL

 The Students' Union maintains a comprehensive financial policy which governs transactions made by the Advice Hub.
 The Union's accounts are externally audited yearly.
 Day to day control of the Advice Hub budget lies with the Advice Hub Manager who authorises payments in line with the agreed budget.